Icinga/icingaweb2-module-training/doc/10-Icinga-Web-Module.md

 This automatically gives even spacing to the page margins, and also makes it so that when scrolling down, the `controls` stay stationary, while the `content` scrolls.

+**Note:** Using these HTML views is not recommended anymore.
+The PHP librarby `ipl-html` is a HTML abstraction layer, which lets you write HTML in an object oriented way.

 ## Menu Entry and Dashboard